hiddentao/clockmaker/README.md

 ### Handling errors

-We can pass in an `onError` handler to be informed of errors:
+You can pass in an `onError` handler to be informed of errors:

 ```javascript
 new Timer(function() {